AmatyaRakshasa/TDICapstone/README.md

 # Data description

 The variables in the database are the follows:

-ID: Project ID
+* **ID**: Project ID
-IY: Investment Year
+* **IY**: Investment Year
-Country: The country where the project is located
+* **Country**: The country where the project is located
-Region: The region where the country is located.
+* **Region**: The region where the country is located.
 LAC (Latin America & Caribbean) , EAP (East Asia & Pacific) , MENA (Middle East & North Africa) , ECA (Europe & Central Asia) , AFR (Africa) , SAR (South Asia).
 No data in this database from the seventh region, North America.
-Income: Income level of countries in the database.
+* **Income**: Income level of countries in the database.
 The database has countries from three categories.
 Upper Middle Income,  Lower Middle Income, and Low Income
-IDA: Three categories for countries.
+* **IDA**: Three categories for countries.
 1. IDA: Elibile for deeply discounted below market loans.
 2. Blended countries are transitioning to mature economies that are being phased out of deeply discounted loans.
 3. Non-IDA countries are only elibile for slightly below market loans.

-FCY : Financial Closure Year
+* **FCY** : Financial Closure Year

-FCM: Financial Closure Month
+* **FCM**: Financial Closure Month

-Type: Type of project.
+* **Type**: Type of project.
 Brownfield, Greenfield, Management & Lease, Divestiture

-Stype: Subtype of project.
+* **Stype**: Subtype of project.
 Thirteen categories.
         Full', 'Rehabilitate, operate, and transfer',
        'Build, operate, and transfer', 'Merchant', 'Lease contract', 'Partial', 'Build, own, and operate',
        'Build, rehabilitate, operate, and transfer',
        'Management contract', 'Rehabilitate, lease or rent, and transfer', 'Build, lease, and transfer', 'Rental', 'Other/NA'

-status_n: Project status.
+* **status_n**: Project status.
 One of four: 'Active', 'Concluded', 'Cancelled', 'Distressed'.
 We are merging Distressed with Active.

-DSU: The date at which any information on the record was updated.
+* **DSU**: The date at which any information on the record was updated.
 Unused in the analysis.
-sector: Sector.
+* **sector**: Sector.
 'ICT', 'Transport', 'Energy', 'Water and sewerage', 'Municipal Solid Waste'

-ssector: Sub-sector.
+* **ssector**: Sub-sector.
 Twelve types.
-'Telecom', 'Toll Roads', 'Railroads', 'Seaports', 'Electricity',
-       'Airports', 'Water Utility', 'Natural Gas', 'Treatment plant', 'Treatment/ Disposal', 'Integrated MSW',
-       'Collection and Transport'
+'Telecom', 'Toll Roads', 'Railroads', 'Seaports', 'Electricity', 'Airports', 'Water Utility', 'Natural Gas', 'Treatment plant', 'Treatment/ Disposal', 'Integrated MSW', 'Collection and Transport'
-Segment: Further sub-classification of sector.
+* **Segment**: Further sub-classification of sector.
 33 types.
-'Other', 'Highway', 'Fixed assets and passenger',
-       'Runway and terminal', 'Electricity distribution  ',
+'Other', 'Highway', 'Fixed assets and passenger', 'Runway and terminal', 'Electricity distribution  ', 'Electricity generation',
-       'Electricity generation',
        'Electricity distribution, generation, and transmission',